OXO Brew 12-Cup Coffee Maker review: brew into a mug or the 12-cup stainless steel, thermal carafe

 Descaling alert?Yes

-I’ve had the OXO Brew 12 Cup for almost three months, and discarded the box a long time ago.
+I’ve had the OXO Brew 12 Cup for almost three months and discarded the box a long time ago.
 However, the coffee maker arrived securely in a large cardboard box.
-There was an additional paper cloth covering the thermal carafe to protect it from scratches and dents, and the water tank and brew basket compartment were taped down.
+An additional paper cloth covered the thermal carafe to protect it from scratches and dents, and the water tank and brew basket compartment were taped down.

-In addition to the coffee maker, the other contents include an instruction manual, coffee scoop, drip tray, and filters for the small brew basket.
-Upon opening the brew basket compartment, both the small brew basket and the large brew basket were inside, as well as filters for the large brew basket.
+The other contents include the coffee maker, an instruction manual, a coffee scoop, a drip tray, and filters for the small brew basket.
+Upon opening the brew basket compartment, both the small and large brew baskets and filters for the large brew basket were inside.

-The OXO Brew 12 Cup is only available in a stainless-steel finish, but I can’t imagine that other finishes would look as sleek and stylish.
+The OXO Brew 12 Cup is only available in stainless steel, but I can’t imagine that other finishes would look as sleek and stylish.
 It’s a high-quality coffee maker that would look good on any kitchen countertop.

 OXO Brew 12 Cup Coffee Maker out of the box